-In the same way, it's rare that we write a computer programme that doesn't run into similar issues.
-Depending on the circumstances, most programmes require a statement or combination of statements to be executed numerous times or not at all.
+In the same manner, hardly we write a computer program that may not encounter these situations.
+Most of the programs require a statement or set of statements to be executed multiple times or not to execute at all, depending on the circumstances.